 In their scheme, firewalls and station servers at the field and local levels are configured to monitor and control traffic on nearby devices.
 Meanwhile cloud computing services allow traffic data analyses and time-sensitive tasks to be executed close to the system’s end users.
 “Our method protects the whole IIoT system while reducing unnecessary data transfers,” Zhou said.

-Simulating an IIoT system under DDoS attack, the researchers showed that the fog computing approach achieves faster detection and mitigation of malicious network behaviors.
-In the experiments, normal connectivity was restored in milliseconds when the fog computing approach was applied.
+Simulating an IIoT system under DDoS attack, the researchers showed that the fog-computing approach achieves faster detection and mitigation of malicious network behaviors.
+In their experiments, normal connectivity was restored in milliseconds when fog-computing was applied.

 “We are confident that our approach will be a valuable resource for effectively detecting and stopping DDoS and other attacks,” he concluded.